AZT (zidovudine, Retrovir)

 AZT is used in combination with several other anti-HIV drugs, usually including drugs from different classes, such as protease inhibitors and/or non-nukes (non-nucleoside reverse transcriptase inhibitors).
 Combinations such as this are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE's Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither AZT nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following:

 - See your doctor regularly so that he/she can monitor your health.

 - Continue to practice safer sex and take other precautions so as not to pass HIV on to other people.